ginsm/simplecmds/README.md

 # SimpleCMDs <!-- omit in toc -->
-This module allows you to easily create command line interfaces for your projects.
+This package allows you to easily create command line interfaces for your projects.

 ### Features
 - :wrench: Creation of custom commands.